samuelmeuli/action-electron-builder/README.md

 You can read [here](https://github.com/samuelmeuli/action-snapcraft) how you can obtain a `snapcraft_token`.

-## Example
+For an example of the action used in production with Snapcraft publishing configured, see [Mini Diary](https://github.com/samuelmeuli/mini-diary).

+### Notarization

+The author of `electron-builder` [hinted](https://github.com/electron-userland/electron-builder/issues/3870#issuecomment-495885439) that in the future, app notarization for macOS might be provided out of the box.
+It therefore falls out of the scope of this action.

-For an example of the action used in production (including app notarization and publishing to Snapcraft), see [Mini Diary](https://github.com/samuelmeuli/mini-diary).
+For an example of the action used in production with app notarization configured, see [Mini Diary](https://github.com/samuelmeuli/mini-diary).

 ## Development